 - Bypasses T4 to T3 conversion in peripheral tissues.

 - May be preferable in patients with low T3 syndrome and high reverse T3.

 - Can be dosed individually and added to existing T4 doses.

 - May increase blood pressure and increase heart rate.

-- Fewer brands available (only the brand name and generic).
+- Fewer brands are available (only the brand name and generic).

-- May need to be compounded for certain individuals which may increase cost.
+- May need to be compounded for certain individuals which may increase costs.

-- Short half-life of about 3 hours which means you may need dosing throughout the day.
+- The short half-life of about 3 hours means you may need dosing throughout the day.

 These thyroid medications are unique in that they contain only the active thyroid hormone T3 otherwise known as triiodothyronine.

 T3 is the biologically active thyroid hormone and, therefore, the most potent of all thyroid hormones.